 Assignments Percentage Description Attendance and participation 10% Attendance and in-class participation (individual) including participating in weekly reading summaries.
-Assignment 1 20% Study journal (individual) - a weekly journal entry of reflections from class and readings as a form of archive.
+Assignment 1 20% Study journal (individual) - a weekly journal entry of reflections from class and readings.
 Assignment 2 30% Presentation and short paper (individual) - a study of a participatory artwork and mapping of relations and ethical challenges of the artwork.
 Assignment 3 40% Group project and work-in-progress presentation (group) - design a public programme that engages with artists and communities.